bragic/frontend/README.md

-# web

-Adding text for staging branch
+# Your frontend live here